 Add the White Wine

+Adding the wine is the next step.
 Pour in the white wine or vermouth and stir to combine.
-Cook for a few minutes to allow the alcohol to evaporate and the wine to heat up and reduce a little.Continue to 4 of 11 below.
+Cook for a few minutes to allow the alcohol to evaporate and the wine to heat up and reduce a little.Continue to 5 of 12 below.

 Add the Rice

 The rice will eventually become translucent around the edges, with a small white dot remaining.
-This means it's ready for the stock.Continue to 5 of 11 below.
+This means it's time to add the stock.Continue to 6 of 12 below.

 Add the Vegetables

-Before you add the stock, add the vegetables if you're using them and sauté them for a minute or two, stirring occasionally.
+Before you add the stock, add the vegetables, if you're using any, and sauté them for a minute or two, stirring occasionally.

-Leafy vegetables, such as arugula or, in the case of this recipe, watercress, should not be added until the last minute.
-But harder vegetables like asparagus or squash, need time to simmer and cook through.Continue to 6 of 11 below.
+Leafy vegetables, such as arugula or watercress, should not be added until the end of the recipe.
+But harder vegetables like asparagus or squash need time to simmer and cook through.Continue to 7 of 12 below.